BUILDS-/Config-File-Cache/gsilvis/README.txt

  Hugh: My actual desktop.
 Now running Gentoo.
  all: uh, this isn't a computer.

+Of potential note is my nethack setup on Francisco.
+See Francisco/README.txt for more details.

 Secondly, I have the folder 'usrlocal,' which represents what I've installed manually on my machines.
 In this case, all that's there is a short perl script called 'mutt-notmuch.'
 See Francisco for more on that.